jcorriveau23/crypto-bot/README.md

 # Crypto-trading-bot

-Simple trading bot that support binance and loopring DEX exchange using ccxt and loopring api.
+Simple trading bot that support binance and loopring DEX exchange using ccxt and loopring sdk.

 ## Binance bot